 Objective/Goal Performance Measures/Action Plan Status Modification Implement participation surveys for all Create Constant Contact digital surveys for programs to email at IP programs and program thank-yous end of session.
 1Q/2Q Comments: Surveys have been created for participants.
-This was halted durin g the COVID- 19 pandemic, but as programs resume in summer, surveys will be distributed ago ain to program participants in camps, hockey clinics, and skating camps.
-3Q Comments: Surveys were emailed to participants in the following summer prog grams: hockey mini clinics, figure skating camp, summer day camp.
-Fall program surveys wil ll be sent at the e end of fall programs.
+This was halted durin ng the COVID- 19 pandemic, but as programs resume in summer, surveys will be distributed again to program participa in camps, hockey clinics, and skating camps.
+3Q Comments: Surveys were emailed to participants in the following summer prog grams: hockey v mini clinics, figure skating camp, summer day camp.
+Fall program surveys will ll be sent at the e end of fall programs.
 Implement sports field usage guidelines to Implement seasonal (quarterly) meetings between Rec C ensure all sports fields are being used Department and Parks Department to communicate field needs appropriately regardless of location and usage.

-1Q/2Q Comments: Both departments met in winter pre-COVID-19 to discuss a plan for spring programs were cancelled due to COVID-19.
-This plan will programming on the ball fields.
+1Q/2Q Comments: Both departments met in winter pre-COVID-19 to discuss a plan for spring field usage, but spring programs were cancelled due to COVID-19.
+This plan will stay in place for future programming on the ball fields.
 3Q Comments: A winter meeting will be conducted for Summer 2021 field usage.
 Develop fitness retention campaign Develop a tool to follow-up on all TC / WRC cancelled members.
-IP 1Q/2Q Comments This was originally planned as a way to decrease the amount of cadue to COVID-19, a large majority of all cancellations are due to to return to a public setting.
-Staff is tracking those members who them again in the future about returning when they feel comfortable. members not y cancelled to re et comfortable 3Q Comments: Staff continues to track the reasons for membership cancellations. due to COVID, but staff do respond to any members that cancel fo Current cance Achieve Excelerate accreditation in preschool program.
+IP 1Q/2Q Comments This was originally planned as a way to decrease the amount of cancelled fitness members, but due to COVID-19, a large majority of all cancellations are due to members not yet comfortable to return to a public setting.
+Staff is tracking those members who cancelled to reach out to them again in the future about returning when they feel comfortable.
+3Q Comments: Staff continues to track the reasons for membership cancellations.
+Current cancellations are due to COVID, but staff do respond to any members that cancel for other reasons.
+Achieve Excelerate accreditation in preschool program.
 Complete onsite visits and assessments to achieve accreditation.
 SC 1Q/2Q Comments Application has been sent in and approved by Gateways.
 Visits have been stopped during this time by Gateways.
 They will reach back out to schedule visits as soon as schools reopen.
 3Q Comments: Application was approved.
-Accreditation is dependent on a site vibeen suspended for the foreseeable future. sit, but all site visits have Develop a better means to track volunteer hours Create a master volunteer tracking system to track all volunteers within all departments and hours worked.
+Accreditation is dependent on a site very been suspended for the foreseeable future. isit, but all site visits have Develop a better means to track volunteer hours Create a master volunteer tracking system to track all volunteers within all departments and hours worked.
 SC 1Q/2Q Comments This was initially started in Q1, but never finalized.
 Staff is using RecTrac currently as the tracking tool to log all volunteers for each program/ event.
 A formal volunteer tracking tool would be instrumental for the future, but right now staff is slowly creating a system to track volunteers which is more than what was done in past.
 3Q Comments: Currently using rectrac to track all volunteers for programs.
-Enhance early childhood program student assessments Create a new assessment tool that meets curriculum philosophy and guidelines. С 1Q/2Q Comments New assessment tool being created for Fall school year. ' 3Q Comments: New assessment tools are being used for the 2020/2021 school year ar.
+Enhance early childhood program student assessments Create a new assessment tool that meets curriculum philosophy and guidelines. С 1Q/2Q Comments New assessment tool being created for Fall school year.
+3Q Comments: New assessment tools are being used for the 2020/2021 school year ar.